TheNetworkGuy/netbox-zabbix-sync/README.md

 ```
 hostgroup_format = "mycustomfieldname"

-Netbox-Zabbix-sync - ERROR - ESXI1 has no reliable hostgroup.
+NetBox-Zabbix-sync - ERROR - ESXI1 has no reliable hostgroup.
 This is most likely due to the use of custom fields that are empty.
 ```

 ### Device status

-By setting a status on a Netbox device you determine how the host is added (or updated) in Zabbix.
+By setting a status on a NetBox device you determine how the host is added (or updated) in Zabbix.
 There are, by default, 3 options:

-- Delete the host from Zabbix (triggered by Netbox status "Decommissioning" and "Inventory")
+- Delete the host from Zabbix (triggered by NetBox status "Decommissioning" and "Inventory")
 - Create the host in Zabbix but with a disabled status (Trigger by "Offline", "Planned", "Staged" and "Failed")